abbi-gaurav/abbi-gaurav.github.io/_posts/2014-10-08-Scala-putting-the-pieces-together.md

 {% endhighlight %}
 case classes are useful for defining immutable types which can also be pattern matched.
 Apart from that, they provide implementations of hashcode and equals methods based on their member fields.
 This obviates a lot of boiler plate code.

-While solving various computational problems in scala or wrting two different versions of the same computation or even tweaking my algorithm, this code has helped me a lot to reason about the performance of my code.
-This acts as a one stop destination for all the functions I write and then need to see how they perform.
+While solving various computational problems in scala or writing two different versions of the same computation or even tweaking my algorithm, this code has helped me a lot to reason about the performance of my code.
+This acts as a one stop destination for all the functions I write and then check their performance.
 The thing I liked about the higher order functions is they let us compose functions without mandating any dependency or coupling between them.
 In this case, any function I write does not need to have any knowledge or relation in order to be able to called for statistical computation.

 On the other hand, using the case class (which is akin to defining an Immutable Class in Java, but far less verbose) helps me return the result and stats in an api-friendly way.